-Aiello was close friends with Parkland shooting victim Meadow Pollack.
-Aiello's mother said that Sydney felt survivor's guilt and was diagnosed with post-traumatic stress disorder after being on campus the day of the shooting last year.
+Aiello was close friends with Meadow Pollack, one of 17 people to be killed by a mass shooter last year.
+Aiello's mother said that her daughter felt survivor's guilt and was diagnosed with post-traumatic stress disorder following the events of Feb.
+14, 2018.

-Aiello's mom said Sydney struggled to attend college classes because she was afraid of being in a classroom and was sad but never asked for help before she killed herself.
+Aiello's mom said her daughter struggled to attend college classes because she was afraid of being in a classroom and was sad — but never asked for help before she killed herself.

-Her mom hopes Sydney's story can help save others.
+Now, Aiello's mother hopes her story can help save others.

-"It breaks my heart that we've lost yet another student from Stoneman Douglas," said Ryan Petty.
+"It breaks my heart that we've lost yet another student from Stoneman Douglas," Ryan Petty said.

 Petty's daughter Alaina died in the shooting.
-He's focused a lot of effort on suicide prevention since the Parkland tragedy, worried that those traumatized might take their own lives.
+Since the Parkland tragedy, he's focused his efforts on suicide prevention, worried that traumatized might take their own lives.

 "My advice to parents is to ask questions, don't be afraid.
 Don't wait," Petty said.

 Cindy Arenberg Seltzer is president and CEO of the Children's Services Council of Broward County.
-She said there are lots of community resources like the 211 hotline and a new program called Eagles' Haven opening next month in Coral Springs
+She said there are many community resources, including a 211 hotline and a new program called Eagles' Haven opening next month in Coral Springs.

 She said it's important for parents to look for suicide warning signs like kids who hurt themselves or stop taking part in important activities.